 99 Cent Razor promises great razors at a great price, and offers two different women’s models to choose from, both of which are available with or without a subscription:

-Considering the environmental impact of having disposable razors shipped to you, we think it’s difficult to get behind the Pink Poodle.
-Although, at $0.99 per razor, it’s definitely your cheapest women’s option.
-(Dollar Shave Club’s Humble Twin is a paltry $0.60 per cartridge, maintaining its position as the cheapest overall choice.)
+Considering the environmental impact of having disposable razors shipped to you, we think it’s difficult to get behind the Angel.
+Although, at $1.99 per razor, it’s definitely your cheapest women’s option.
+(Dollar Shave Club’s Humble Twin is priced at a paltry $0.60 per cartridge, maintaining its position as the cheapest overall choice.)

 ShaveMOB Shave Club